Summer Field Ecology Internships

-Friends of the Mississippi River (FMR) is seeking a Field Ecology Intern to assist with our Land Conservation program from mid-May to late August 2025 (start and end dates flexible).
+Friends of the Mississippi River (FMR) is seeking two Field Ecology Interns to assist with our Land Conservation program.
+One internship will focus on wildlife ecology, and one internship will emphasize vegetation monitoring and habitat management.

 FMR believes the Mississippi River connects us all, and that social and environmental issues are woven together.
 Its gifts should flow equally to everyone in our community.
 We strive to be culturally competent, welcoming and inclusive of all people and are committed to using our resources and influence to redress structural inequality where it intersects with the health and vitality of the Mississippi River.
 We encourage interested applicants from all backgrounds to apply.
 Learn more about FMR’s commitment to advancing equity.